neopragma/dnmusic/concept-euphonium.md

 Bertrand Chamayou, piano
 [Maurice Ravel, "Pavane for a Dead Princess"](https://www.youtube.com/watch?v=cwL4nSb9am8)
-<span style="font-size:75%">Many musicians overthink and overembellish Ravel, but his style is simple and straightforward.
-How do we communicate engagement with the audience?
+<span style="font-size:75%">Many musicians overthink and overembellish Ravel, but his style is uncomplicated.
+How do we communicate engagement with the audience when the music is nuanced?
 Here we see it isn't necessary to emote excessively to convey the sense that you are engaged with the music.
-Mätzler moves much more than any euphonium soloist I've seen, but maybe it's too much movement.
-Chamayou communicates a lot of emotion through posture and facial expressions.</span>
+Chamayou communicates a lot of emotion through posture and facial expressions.
+Beverari and Mätzler move quite a bit as they play.
+Is it too much?
+It's a matter of personal preference.</span>

 Gautier Capuçon, cello
 [Gabriel Faure, "Sicilienne"](https://www.youtube.com/watch?v=1oZY4OJ4R-Y)